timotheeg/NESTrisStatsUI/docs/stats.md

 The header conly contains the color-coded legend of the information provided.
 4 states are being tracked:
 * Is board tetris-ready?
 * Is board in a perfect slope? (decreasing or equal height from left to right)
-* Is board in a double-well? (double well can only be true if player is also tetris ready)
+* Is board in a double-well? (double well can only be true if player is also tetris ready on the right)
 * Is player in a I-piece drought?

 See this [video from Jonas Neubauer](https://www.youtube.com/watch?v=2vtyX0lkt7o) from more information about the double well.